BrickLP2014/E-Utils/README.md

-E-Utils; An (still in development) addon for Project:E
+E-Utils; A (still in development) addon for Project:E
 ================================================================================
 E-Utils README

 Mod informations:

 Maintained by: BrickLP2014
-Programmed by: master801
+Programmed by: Master801
 Textures by: BrickLP2014

 Please Report Bugs !!!